 Characters: Black★Rock Shooter

-Don't expect many Y chromosomes here
+Don't expect many Y chromosomes here.
+All spoilers will be unmarked.

 open/close all folders